Siakam scores 33 points, Raptors beat short-handed Bucks - WHIZ News

 Milwaukee connected on 61% of its shots to take a 77-68 at the half, tying the most points it has scored in the first half this season.
 The 77 points marked the most Toronto has surrendered in any half this season.
 The previous high was 72 in both halves of a 144-99 loss at Cleveland on Dec.
 26.

 Toronto erased a 14-point deficit and tied it at 85 midway through the third.
-The Raptors built a 15-point lead in the fourth, but the Bucks pulled within seven with just under two minutes remaining.
+The Raptors built a 15-point lead in the fourth, but the Bucks pulled within four points twice in the final minute.

+“I’m not devastated,” Bucks acting coach Darvin Ham said.
+“I thought our guys busted their butts.”

+Middleton said he was disappointed that the team couldn’t get a win for Ham.

 TIP-INS